TheLindaProjectInc/mkdocs-material/docs/dgp2/migration.md

 This transaction needs to send a value of 7500000 MRX as collateral.

 We should be able to use the minimum gas limit 250000 and gas price 0.00005.

+The governor needs to sign the transaction, so replace `<GOVERNOR ADDRESS>` with our governor's address.

 We will use true for both broadcast and return change to sender.
 ```